 Grab your takeout and your treats, it’s Netflix time!

-Can you believe it is almost August?
-And with winter hitting us full force, all we want to do is snuggle up with a blanket and unwind after a long day.
-And hey, nothing screams relaxation more than putting on a top-notch flick.
-Here are 18 of the greatest Netflix movies that you can watch in New Zealand right now.
+Can you believe it is almost October?
+Spring’s here, but restrictions are still in place, and all we want to do is escape.
+And hey, nothing screams escapism more than putting on a top-notch flick.
+Here are 25 of the greatest Netflix movies that you can watch in New Zealand right now.

 This gripping sci-fi drama movie needs to be on your watchlist.
 It follows the story of a three-person crew on a two-year mission to Mars, who are faced with an impossible choice, when support engineer Michael Adams, becomes an accidental stowaway on board a spaceship, after he falls unconscious.
 It is the ultimate survival movie starring Anna Kendrick, Daniel Dae Kim, Shamier Anderson, and Toni Collette.